-We all want to live forever and never think about the consequences of dying, particularly not when you are younger.
-But you never know what is around the corner, whether you might be incapacitated or die unexpectedly and they can be some unexpected problems if either of these happen without a will or power of attorney in place, at best just time delays, at worst real financial problems as Money can't be accessed and important decisions can't be made.
+We all want to live forever and never think about the consequences of dying, particularly not when we are younger.
+But you never know what is around the corner, whether you might be incapacitated or die unexpectedly, and there can be some unexpected problems if either of these happens without a will or power of attorney in place, at best just time delays, at worst real financial problems as Money can't be accessed and important decisions can't be made.

 When I get older losing my hair